Maui Public Art Corps

 Picture

-The Lahaina Think-Space & Student Voice Project is a sanctuary of art and story designed to honor the voices of our community.
-Built on the foundation of the Hui Mo‘olelo storytelling program, this immersive installation invites residents—particularly our youth—to explore Lahaina’s rich heritage and directly shape the vision for the permanent Lahaina Memorial Project for the Office of the Mayor.
+The Lāhainā Think-Space is a sanctuary of art and story designed to honor the voices of our community.
+Built on the foundation of the Hui Mo‘olelo storytelling program, this immersive installation invites residents and community to explore Lāhainā’s rich heritage and help shape the vision of the Lāhainā Memorial Project for the Office of the Mayor.
+Above all, this space is an invitation to reflect, listen, learn, and imagine together.

 Audio